TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 - **Queries**: Prefixed with "Get" to denote retrieval, like `GetUser` or `GetUsers`.

-#### Shared Interfaces
+#### UX Bindable Interfaces

-Shared interfaces and their corresponding validators are key components within the TimeWarp Architecture.
-They should reside within the same file for ease of reference and maintenance.

-- **Shared Interfaces**: Define common contract structures used across different parts of the application.

-- **Validators**: Contain rules to ensure the integrity and validity of the data according to the contracts.

-Files containing both an interface and its validator are typically placed within the feature folder, alongside the `Commands` and `Queries` folders.
+These interfaces are shared amongst requests in the feature.
+The requests that implement these interfaces can be bound to EdiForms In the UI and will share the same validation rules reducing duplication.

-The file is named in a descriptive manner, reflecting the entity or resource it represents, and includes both the interface definition and its validator.
+The file is named in a descriptive manner, reflecting the entity or resource it represents, and includes both the interface definition and its validator and are typically placed within the feature folder, alongside the `Commands` and `Queries` folders.

-By adhering to these conventions, developers can quickly comprehend the API's structure, enabling efficient navigation and modification within the codebase.

 #### Namespace